-StatusAn informal comment period for the Project 2022-03 Energy Assurance with Energy-Constrained Resources Standard Authorization Requests (SARs) is open through 8 p.m.
+StatusThe informal comment period for the Project 2022-03 Energy Assurance with Energy-Constrained Resources Standard Authorization Requests (SARs) concluded at 8 p.m.
 Eastern, Thursday, July 21, 2022.
+The drafting team will review all responses received and determine the next steps of the project.

 BackgroundEnergy assurance is an increasingly important aspect of a reliable Bulk Electric System (BES), but has been inconsistently defined and measured without explicit standards.
 The project scope will address several energy assurance concerns related to the operations, operations planning, and mid- to long-term planning time horizons which was first identified in the NERC white paper entitled Ensuring Energy Adequacy with Energy-Constrained Resources1.